DPW director resigns following criticism from city leaders

 Mitchell will continue his service at DPW until April 28, 2023.

 "I am so proud of the work Baltimore DPW has been able to accomplish during my tenure since July 2021.
-Given family and health related concerns, I have made this difficult decision to resign," said Director Mitchell.''
+Given family and health-related concerns, I have made this difficult decision to resign," Mitchell said.

 The resignation comes shortly after council members called on Mitchell to resign if he could not formulate a plan to resume recycling pickup in a letter Monday morning.

+The two lawmakers accused Mitchell of missing a deadline to produce a plan, with a clear deadline, to restart the "essential" service.

+"Today, we will offer our own timeline: If you cannot begin to resume full weekly recycling pickup within the next eight weeks, we will call for your resignation as DPW administrator," the letter stated.
+"In the aftermath of the poor communication on E. coli contamination in West Baltimore, and continued frustration with inaccurate water bills, we believe now is the time for you to take action and restore confidence in your agency."

-Mitchell has been under criticism following an E. Coli contamination in West Baltimore and ongoing water billing issues earlier this year.
+Mitchell has been under criticism following the E. Coli contamination in West Baltimore and ongoing water billing issues earlier this year.

-WJZ will provide more information on this story as it becomes available.
+Cohen said that it was important to him that the city's agencies be held to a high standard and that people in leadership positions are executing at a high level.

+But Councilman Antonio Glover said he would prefer it if Mitchell stayed on as DPW director.

 for more features.